Victim support and assistance

-Through developing and disseminating best practice guidelines for supporting victims and their families, doing case-by-case advocacy and building strategic partnerships with other organizations, the Court Support Program focuses on providing high-quality and timely legal and social support for victims of sexual abuse, thus enabling them to pursue justice without further trauma.
+Through developing and disseminating best practice guidelines for supporting victims and their families, doing case-by-case advocacy and building strategic partnerships with other organisations, the Court Support Program focuses on providing high-quality and timely legal and social support for victims of sexual abuse, thus enabling them to pursue justice while minimising the risk of further trauma.
 The program’s activities include crisis intervention, provision of emotional support, legal advice and representation for victims and their families along with advocacy at all levels to establish child-friendly procedures during the entire judicial process.

 Retrieving from suicidal thoughts: Deeply Traumatized Girl Recovers from Online Abuse

 Sophearoth* was 15 years old when she befriended an unknown male on Facebook who requested her friendship, appearing to be around her same age.
 Over the days, communication grew between the two.

 Sophearoth exchanged innocent photographs with whom she believed was her new friend.
 The “friend”, however, started to Photoshop her pictures, merging them with naked body-parts of pictures likely found on porn sites.
 The offender sent the edited photographs to Sophearoth and threatened her with making them public in case she would not send him real naked photos of her.
 Afraid of the fake photographs reaching her friends and family members, Sophearoth decided to comply with his request.